zlogic/mendix-docs/content/en/docs/refguide/modeling/consistency-errors/consistency-errors-pages.md

 CE1154 error message: *The selected snippet {Name of the snippet} has parameters.
 Move this snippet call into a data container like a data view, list view, or template grid.*

-You will get CE1154 if the snippet has a snippet parameter and the snippet call is not placed inside a data container.
+You get CE1154 if the snippet has a snippet parameter and the snippet call is not placed inside a data container.

 To fix CE1154, make sure that the snippet call is placed in a data container which passes the correct type of object to the snippet call.